Depth Degeneracy in Neural Networks: Vanishing Angles in Fully Connected ReLU Networks on Initialization: Appendix A.

 Since the irreducible configurations can only have at most 4 unique numbers, the number of irreducible configurations is $\mathcal{O}(n^4)$ as $n\to \infty$.
 In fact, a detailed enumeration of the number of configurations reveals that the number of irreducible configurations is precisely

+Here, $(n)_k=n\cdot(n-1)\cdot(n-2)\cdots(n-k+1)$ denotes the falling factorial with $k$ terms.
 The leading term is $32$ because there are $32$ possible ``patterns'' for how the indices can be arranged to be both irreducible and contain exactly 4 unique numbers $\left|\bigcup_{k=1}^3 \{i_k, j_k\} \right| = 4$; these patterns are listed in Table \ref{tab:third_moment}.
 Each pattern contributes $(n)_4=n(n-1)(n-2)(n-3)$ possible index configurations by filling in the 4 unique numbers in all the possible ways.
-Similarly, there are respectively 68, 28, and 1 pattern(s) for irreducible configurations with 3,2 and 1 unique number(s) in them which each contribute $(n)_3, (n)_2$ and $(n)_1$ configurations per pattern (Here, $(n)_k$ denotes the falling factorial with $k$ terms).
+Similarly, there are respectively 68, 28, and 1 pattern(s) for irreducible configurations with 3,2 and 1 unique number(s) in them which each contribute $(n)_3, (n)_2$ and $(n)_1$ configurations per pattern

 Since the number of irreducible configurations is $\mathcal{O}(n^4)$, the normalization by $n^6$ in \eqref{eq:third_order_sum} shows that $\mathbf{E}[(A - \mathbf{E}[A])^3]$ is $\mathcal{O}(n^{-2})$ as desired for the third moment.